segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

    ![](images/eLUh6GF.png)
 6. Choose either an **Automatic** or a **Manual** install. _Automatic installs work in most instances, but if you choose to do a manual install, just follow [this guide](https://blog.littledata.io/help/posts/segment-installation-guide/)._
    ![](images/iYM76VI.png)
-7. Segment's **analytics.js** library, Littledata **tracking script** and **webhooks** will be automatically applied to the store and the installation proccess will then be complete.
+7. Segment's **analytics.js** library, Littledata **tracking script** and **webhooks** will be automatically applied to the store and the installation process will then be complete.
    ![](images/kvjNx4M.png)

 ## Device-mode Events

-Below is a table of events that **Shopify by Littledata** sends to Segment through the analytics.js libary.
+Below is a table of events that **Shopify by Littledata** sends to Segment through the analytics.js library.
 These events will show up as tables in your warehouse, and as regular events in your other Destinations supporting device-mode.

 | Event Name            | Description                                                           |
 | --------------------- | --------------------------------------------------------------------- |